alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/38-gift-of-prophecy/38-gift-of-prophecy.md

 _Rev.
 22:6,9_ — The angel appearing to John was the angel of prophecy.
 That same angel appears in the last days.

-_Eph.4:8,11-15_ — One of Jesus' gifts is the gift of prophecy.
+_Eph.
+4:8,11-15_ — One of Jesus' gifts is the gift of prophecy.
 This gift remains in the church until the end.

 _1 Cor.
 1:4-7_ — The church waiting for Jesus' coming will come behind in no gift.